 True HEPA filters are even more effective than regular HEPA filters, as True HEPA filters are subject to even stricter standards of efficiency.
-In fact, True HEPA filters must capture at least 99.97% of all pollutants that are 0.3 microns or greater in size.
+Typical HEPA filters are rated to capture 99.97% of particles larger than 0.3 microns.
+Alen’s True HEPA filters capture at least 99.99% of all particles 0.1 microns or greater in size, according to 3rd party lab testing.
 For reference, mold spores are usually between two and ten microns in size.
-This means True HEPA filters are a certifiably effective way to remove airborne mold spores from your home.
+This means True HEPA filters are an effective way to remove airborne mold spores from your home.

-Although most HEPA and True HEPA filters still pose a risk from the collected mold growing in the filter itself, Alen uses True HEPA antimicrobial filters which have a layer designed to kill the trapped mold so it doesn’t get released back into the air.
+Although most HEPA and True HEPA filters still pose a risk from the collected mold growing in the filter itself, Alen filters use a proprietary antimicrobial coating which kills the trapped mold so it doesn’t get released back into the air.

 One thing that’s important to consider when choosing an air purifier to remove mold, is the size of the room you’ll be placing it.
 In order to effectively operate, you’ll need an air purifier that can circulate and clean all of the air in a room in a reasonable amount of time.